iridl/iridl.github.io/docsrc/server/centos_stream.md

 (install_centos9)=

-# Install CentOS9 Stream
+# Install CentOS Stream 9 or CentOS Stream 10

-This section provides instructions for installing the CentOS9 Stream for use by the Data Library.
+This section provides instructions for installing the CentOS Stream 9 for use by the Data Library.
 If you are from an older server, make sure you have a full backup of your current system before following these instructions, which will completely erase the drive you are installing on.

-% ```{seealso}
-% For help in upgrading from CentOS7, see the instructions in the {ref}`Upgrading Section <upgrade>`
-% ```

 ## Prepare the server

-### Install the CentOS9 Stream Operating System
+### Install the  Operating System

-* Install CentOS 9 Stream from https://www.centos.org/download.
-Select the tab for 9, then download the [x86_64 Architecture ISO](https://mirrors.centos.org/mirrorlist?path=/9-stream/BaseOS/x86_64/iso/CentOS-Stream-9-latest-x86_64-dvd1.iso&redirect=1&protocol=https).
+* Install CentOS Stream from https://www.centos.org/download.
+Select the tab for 9 or 10, then download the [x86_64 Architecture ISO](https://mirrors.centos.org/mirrorlist?path=/9-stream/BaseOS/x86_64/iso/CentOS-Stream-9-latest-x86_64-dvd1.iso&redirect=1&protocol=https).
 We currently only support x86_64.
     * To create a bootable CD of the Installation ISO, follow [these instructions](https://docs.centos.org/en-US/centos/install-guide/Making_Media/).